jackyzha0/quartz/content/notes/Blockchain as a confidence machine — The problem of trust & challenges of governance.md

 - Confidence in a blockchain system depends upon its underlying governance structure.
 - The governance of a blockchain system requires trusting a distributed web of actors.
 - Constitutional & polycentric governance theory can help improve blockchain governance.

+# Notes
+Since blockchain is without trust, what replaces trust as the fundamental aspect of its governance?

 # Related